-The only authentication request profile currently recommended for use within the UK federation is the Shibboleth authentication request profile as described in section 3.1.1 of [ShibProt].
+The only authentication request profile currently recommended for use with SAML 1.1 within the UK federation is the Shibboleth authentication request profile5 as described in section 3.1.1 of [ShibProt].

-All current federation identity providers implement this profile.
-No federation members are known to implement other authentication request profiles at this time.
+All current federation SAML 1.1 identity providers implement this profile.
 The centralised "Where Are You From" (WAYF) discovery service provided by the UK federation also operates on the basis of this profile.